shaik1002/biggitlabbomb/doc/development/integrations/secure.md

 ### Fail-safe

-By default, scanning jobs do not block the pipeline when they fail, so the [`allow_failure`](../../ci/yaml/index.md#allow_failure) parameter should be set to `true`.
+To be aligned with the [GitLab Security paradigm](https://about.gitlab.com/direction/secure/#security-paradigm), scanning jobs should not block the pipeline when they fail, so the [`allow_failure`](../../ci/yaml/index.md#allow_failure) parameter should be set to `true`.

 ### Artifacts